Tasman Drake: Cricket career

 Drake's career in rural parishes in his younger days made it difficult for him to establish himself as a cricketer.
 He was prominent in local cricket as an all-rounder.
 Playing in two one-day matches for Naseby against Ranfurly in November and December 1914, he opened both the batting and the bowling, taking 6 for 33 in the first match, and making the match top score with 34 ("a good and merry innings") and taking 5 for 22 in the second.

-During his residence in Gisborne he played several representative matches for Poverty Bay.
-His batting helped them defend the Hawke Cup twice in 1920 and 1921 when, opening the batting, he made the highest score on either side in each match: 45 not out against Manawatu and 63 against Wanganui.
+During his residence in Gisborne, Drake played several representative matches for Poverty Bay.
+His batting helped them defend the Hawke Cup successfully twice in 1920 and 1921 when, opening the batting, he made the highest score on either side in each match: 45 not out against Manawatu and 63 against Wanganui.
 He was selected to represent the New Zealand Minor Associations in a first-class match against the touring Australians in March 1921.
 He and his teammates were overwhelmed by the Australians by an innings inside two days of the scheduled three-day match, but he did make 15 opening the first innings, which was the equal second-highest score for the innings; he also took a wicket.

-At the time of his first-class match he was described as "a sound bat with an extremely ugly but effective style [who] scores well all round the wicket", a "very useful change bowler and a brilliant field in any position".
+At the time of his first-class match, Drake was described as "a sound bat with an extremely ugly but effective style [who] scores well all round the wicket", a "very useful change bowler and a brilliant field in any position".